 There is no in-person visitation permitted for COVID-19 positive and suspected patients.

 Patients who do not comply may have visitation access revoked.
 Please contact the hospital or your medical provider if you have any questions about the visitor policy.

-Lost and found items are taken to the hospital’s environmental services office located on 2 Alder.
-Call 206-244-9970 ext.
-5191 for information.
+Lost and found items are taken to the hospital’s Security Office.

-Patients and visitors with laptops and smart devices will find fast, convenient and free broadband service in the Emergency Services department, cafeterias and select waiting areas.
-Users should note that the connection is not encrypted and users assume all responsibility for access.
-Cell phones may be used inside the hospital so long as their use does not disrupt patient care or the care environment.
+Patients and visitors with laptops and other wireless devices will find fast, convenient and free broadband service in the Emergency Services department, cafeteria and select waiting areas.
+Users should note the connection is not encrypted and users assume all responsibility for access.